-Today I am sharing my greatest accomplishment in 2019.
-There is no doubt It was the renovation of our Waco Fixer Upper home.
+Today I am sharing one of my greatest accomplishments.
+I am so proud of the renovation from a few years ago of our Waco Fixer Upper home.

 I thought the best way to take a look back at the Waco home remodel is to look at Before and After photos.
-The change to the home is quite dramatic and I can’t even believe what we did when I look at the photos.
+The change to the home is quite dramatic and I can’t even believe everything we accomplished when I look at the photos.

 The Waco Fixer Upper Home

 We bought this small fixer upper home on a one-half-acre lot in Waco, Tx. in the fall of 2018 and started renovations in late 2018.
 We bought the home to restore it and rent it out as an Airbnb.
 It took almost a year to finish the remodel of our home and we now list it as a short term rental on Airbnb and VRBO.

 The home was built in 1912 and was in really bad shape.
 There were animal stains on the floor, rats running around and a smell that you would not believe.
 Everything had to be replaced.
 And I mean absolutely everything.
 The photo above is what it looked like the day we bought it,

 The Before photo of the front of the home clearly shows that the front roof was sagging.
 It’s not surprising since the only thing holding it up was some decorative ironwork!

 I was determined to add a wrap-around porch to the house.
 Unfortunately, the only way to do that was to add an entirely new roof.
 The roof was definitely a “change order” but well worth it as the exterior of the house looks so different now!

 Here is the “after” photo of the exterior of our home.

 We decided to add an addition to the back of the home which includes half of the kitchen, the laundry room, and the master bedroom and bath.
 We added a lot of square footage to the home, especially if you include the wrap around porch.